kon-ham/kon-ham.github.io/about.md

 My current tech stack is: **Python, Django, Ruby, Rails, PostgreSQL**

-To see a complete list of skills from familiar to proficient, check out my Github [page](https://github.com/kon-ham).
+To see a complete list of my skills from familiar to proficient, check out my [Github](https://github.com/kon-ham).

 I’ve also recently obtained national and state accreditation as an emergency medical technician basic (**NREMT EMT-B**) and am looking for opportunities to volunteer my time in my local community.
 Let me know if you have any leads for volunteer work as an EMT!